- Location: Arkansas

-Anyone riding on a motorcycle who is under the age of 21 must wear a helmet.
+Anyone riding on a motorcycle who is under 21 years old must wear a helmet.

 All riders, regardless of age, must wear protective eye gear, such as glasses or goggles, or have a transparent face shield.

-All front-seat occupants over the age of 14 must wear a selt belt.
-Anyone under 15 must wear an appropriate safety restraint, while children under six years old or 60 pounds must be properly fastened in an approved safety seat.
+All front-seat occupants 15 years old and above must wear a selt belt.
+Anyone under 15 years old must wear an appropriate safety restraint, while children 5 years old and under OR less than 60 pounds must be properly fastened in an approved safety seat.

 While Arkansas doesn't have a statewide number to call to report problematic drivers, the state encourages you to report these types of drivers to your local law enforcement office.

 While the state doesn't have any specific laws concerning leaving children or animals unattended in vehicles, common sense dictates using extreme caution when doing so, especially during periods of excessive heat or cold.
 If you see an endangered child or animal, call 911 and give the vehicle location.